101121-VA-Java/notes/README.md

         - What did they actually do?
     - If I was a manager from another company, what would I be curious about?

+---

+10/15
+    - Meeting (12pm)
+        - link to be shared
+            - lunch afterwards
+            - meet back in batch zoom at 2pm